Category Intelligence on Global Lubricants covers the following

 Asia Pacific's market for lubricants will be driven by the growing population of the region, coupled with the rising economic level.
 Markets in North America and Australia are expected to decline, as they are mature markets, and due to the decline or average growth in production and sales of vehicles and demand moving away from mineral oil lubricants

 On the capacity front, about 1.4 MMT of capacity is expected to be added to the global lubricant supply base by 2021.
 Lubricant consumption is expected to decrease over the next couple of years, due to lower demand because of slow global economic growth.
 The automotive sector (53 percent) is the major driver for lubricant demand.
 However, demand for specialty lubricants (14 percent) is expected to grow at a faster rate owing to the increasing downstream demand from (a) the industrial sector using specific types of lubricants for their process and (b) from the mining industry, using lubricants for their fleets and to maintain minimal downtime.
-Specialty grades and price of the base stock have been the major drivers of trade in lubricants market.
-According to lubricant market analysis some of the factors affecting the market are
+Specialty grades and price of the base stock have been the major drivers of the trade-in lubricants market.
+According to lubricant market analysis, some of the factors affecting the market are

-location of storage hubs, technological innovations in the automobile sector that reduces the frequency of oil changes and crude oil supply.
+The location of storage hubs, technological innovations in the automobile sector that reduces the frequency of oil changes and crude oil supply.
 The production cost is lowest in Asia due to the availability of cheap feedstock and low labor rates.

 COVID-19: Assess impact on your suppliers and ensure business continuity with Beroe’s WIRE